jeyk333/CRUD-REST-APIs/README.md

 ### Using Express

-Simple CRUD APIs to do CRUD operation in Nodejs using Express.
+Simple RESTful CRUD APIs to do CRUD operation in Nodejs using Express framework and MongoDB.

 ## Prereqisite